sabhiram/slack-invite-automation/README.md

 * `inviteToken`: An optional security measure - if it is set, then that token will be required to get invited.
 * `locale`: Application language (currently `cs`, `de`, `en`, `es`, `fr`, `it`,  `ja`, `ko`, `pl`, `pt`, `pt-BR`, `tr`, `zh-CN` and `zh-TW` available).

+#### Multiple communities

+To setup multiple communities specify a `yamlFile` using the `YAML_FILE` environment variable.
+This file will override the `community`, `slackURL`, and associated tokens with a list of communities and so on.
+Refer to `sample.yaml` to see how this works.

 ### Environment Variables

 You can set environment variables directly or in `.env` file.
 If you want to use a `.env` file, create a file in the root called `.env` with the following key/value pairs.
 (`.env` files are added to the `.gitignore`.)